A quick introduction to cider tasting

 Cider tasting isn't pretentious.
-It can be a great social activity and lots of fun – whether you do it at home with friends, book onto to a scheduled event, or make it an enjoyable and intriguing addition to a party/celebratory gathering, such as a birthday, stag or hen do or a wedding.
+It can be a great social activity and lots of fun – whether you do it at home with friends, book onto a scheduled event, or make it an enjoyable and intriguing addition to a party/celebratory gathering, such as a birthday, stag or hen do or a wedding.
 If you decide to do a DIY approach, why not reach out to a specialist cider shop to get some recommendations for a combination of ciders that will give you a broad tasting experience.

 By trying a few different styles/categories of cider at a time, you'll come to notice how different they are - in appearance, smell, taste and how they feel in your mouth.
 You'll also quickly get a sense of what you like and don't like.